Immortale-dev/adventofcode2021/README.md

 * ✅**Day 20:** Pretty easy _constructive_ problem.
 Nothing special.
 Be aware of the first and last bit of enhance map. ;)
 * ✅**Day 21:** First part is simple _constructive_, but the second part is pretty nice _dp_ problem!
 I've truly enjoyed it. :']
 * ✅**Day 22:** Very nice _axis optimization_ problem!
 Beautiful!
 Don't forget to compile with `-O3` flag, as it takes ~10s to complete, added progress bar. :P
+* ✅**Day 23:** Pretty annoying _brute force_ problem...
+It looks not that hard from the first blance, but it requires a lot of coding and it's easy to screw a lot of things.
+Don't forget to compile with `-O3` falg, so the solutions runs in 1s.

 ## License
 MIT